cimentadaj/perccalc/README.md

 ## Overview

-Reardon (2011) introduced a very interesting concept in which he calculates percentile differences from ordered categorical variables.
-He explains his procedure very much in detail in the appendix of the book chapter but no formal implementation has been yet available on the web.
+`perccalc` is a direct implementation of the theoretical work of Reardon (2011) where it is possible to estimate the difference between two percentiles from an ordered categorical variable.
+More concretely, by specifying an ordered categorical variable and a continuous variable, this method can estimate differences in the continuous variable between percentiles of the ordered categorical variable.
+This brings forth a relevant strategy to contrast ordered categorical variables which usually have alternative continuous measures to the percentiles of the continuous measures.
+Moreover, this opens an avenue for calculating percentile distributions and percentile differences for ordered categorical variables which don’t necessarily have an alternative continuous measure such as job occupation classifications.
 With this package I introduce two functions that apply the procedure.

 The package has two main functions: